Grains are a staple food in households around the world.

 Quinoa is also a great source of antioxidants, such as quercetin and kaempferol, which can neutralize potentially harmful molecules called free radicals.
 These molecules have been linked to chronic diseases like chronic inflammation, heart disease and cancers (27, 28).

-Though people call quinoa a grain, it’s really a pseudo-grain — a seed that is nutritionally similar and consumed in a similar way to cereal grains (29).
+Though people use quinoa like a cereal, it’s really a pseudocereal — a seed that is nutritionally similar and consumed in a similar way to cereal grains (29).

 Summary Quinoa is often called a superfood because it’s loaded with vitamins, minerals, fiber and antioxidants.
-Though it’s thought of as a grain, it’s really a pseudo-grain — a seed that is consumed in a similar way to cereal grains.
+Though it’s thought of as a cereal, it’s really a pseudocereal — a seed that is consumed in a similar way to cereal grains.

 Brown rice is widely recognized as a healthier alternative to white rice.

 That’s because it’s a whole grain, meaning it contains the entire grain including the bran, germ and endosperm.
 Meanwhile, white rice has both the bran and germ removed.

 As the bran and germ are nutrient-rich, brown rice contains more fiber, vitamins, minerals and antioxidants — 3.5 ounces (100 grams) of cooked brown rice pack 1.8 grams of fiber, while 3.5 ounces of white rice only provide 0.6 grams of fiber (30, 31).